 Turnitin is an originality checking and plagiarism prevention service that checks your writing for citation mistakes or inappropriate copying.
 When you submit your paper, Turnitin compares it to text in its massive database of student work, websites, books, articles, etc.

-Tutor PD Session on ICT Integration & 21st Century Skills Age Levels/s: EG,UP,JHS Name of Subject/s: ICT Integration
+Age Levels/s: EG,UP,JHS Name of Subject/s: ICT Integration